Browse the knowledge base

 What they cannot do:

-See read-only scope — what I can and cannot see for the advisor-side view of these bounds.
+See what your advisor can and cannot see for the advisor-side view of these bounds.

 What changes when your advisor flags something